ghesio/design-pattern/structural.md

 ✔ You can create platform-independent classes and apps

-✔ The client code works with high-level abstractions and it's notexposed to the platform details.
+✔ The client code works with high-level abstractions and it's not exposed to the platform details.

 ✔ You can introduce new abstractions and implementations independently from each other